decred/dcrwallet/rpc/documentation/api.md

 - `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-- `InvalidArgument`: A zero length passphrase passphrase was specified when account discovery was enabled, or the passphrase was incorrect.
+- `InvalidArgument`: A zero length passphrase passphrase was specified when account discovery was enabled, or the passphrase was incorrect, or if an invalid starting block hash is provided.

 **Stability:** Unstable